 If you’re looking to offer live presentations for webinars, remote sales calls, or online classes, Haiku Deck’s new Live Presentation Mode is for you!
-This allows you share your presentation playback from a browser to remote viewers no matter where they are or what connected device they’re using.
+This allows you to share your presentation playback from a browser to remote viewers no matter where they are or what connected device they’re using.
 As the presenter navigates through slides on their web browser, the audience members will see the slides change on their screens, whether they’re across the room or across the world.

 Next, visit the playback page for your presentation and look for the green GO LIVE button next to your slides.